CBSE Class 10 > Class 10 Notes > Social Studies (SST) > Short Answer Questions: Political Parties

 What are the criteria laid down by the Election Commission in order to be recognised as a national party and a state party.

 Ans.
-A party that secures 6% all of the total votes cast in an election to the Legislative Assembly of a state and wins at least two seats in the state is called a state party.
-A party that wins 6% of total votes caste in the elections for Lok Sabha or Assembly Elections in four states and wins at least four seats in the Lok Sabha is called a national party.
+A party that secures 6% of the total votes cast in an election to the Legislative Assembly of a state and wins at least two seats in that Assembly is recognised as a state party.
+A party that secures 6% of the total votes cast in the elections for the Lok Sabha or Assembly in four states and also wins at least four seats in the Lok Sabha is recognised as a national party.
+These criteria ensure a measurable level of public support before special recognition and facilities are granted.

 Q.6.
 Why is there a need to quickly solve the challenges faced by the political parties?